SamuraiBarbi/workstation-icarus/README.md

 dmesg | grep AMD-Vi
 ```

-We should see something like the following returned
+We should see something like the following returned:

     [    1.202200] pci 0000:00:00.2: AMD-Vi: IOMMU performance counters supported
     [    1.207028] pci 0000:00:00.2: AMD-Vi: Found IOMMU cap 0x40